 Will VAR Be Scrapped From Premier League Football Next Season?

-VAR has dominated the headlines after every weekend in the Premier League this season and the odds on it being scrapped altogether have been cut by bookmakers.
+VAR has dominated the headlines after almost every weekend since being introduced to the Premier League but the odds on the technology being scrapped altogether have been pushed out by bookmakers.

-After each round of fixtures in its inaugural season, fans have been reduced to debating the inconsistencies in the use of VAR – which stands for Video Assistant Referee – rather than the wonderful players, the exciting games and the stunning goals.
+After each round of fixtures in its second season, fans are still being reduced to debating the inconsistencies in the use of VAR, rather than the wonderful players, the exciting games and the stunning goals.

-The Premier League are expected to review the VAR system at the end of the season and the chances of it being taken out of the English game appear to be increasing.
+The Premier League are expected to review the VAR system at the end of the season yet for all the controversy the chances of it being taken out of the English game appear to be decreasing, according to bookmakers.

-VAR was introduced to the Premier League in August 2019 to try and resolve controversial decisions, but it has arguably complicated matters further for managers, players and fans, causing consternation in stadiums up and down the country.
+VAR was introduced to the Premier League in August 2019 to try and resolve controversial decisions, but it has arguably complicated matters further for managers, players and fans, causing widespread consternation.

-Indeed, it has been accused of 'killing' football and turning fans away from the beautiful game and with that in mind the Premier League could act if there’s reason to believe it’s decreasing the quality of their product.
+Indeed, it has been accused of 'killing' football and turning fans off the beautiful game.
+With that in mind, the Premier League could yet act if there’s reason to believe it’s decreasing the quality of their product.

-The Premier League are understandably protective of their brand and it's following across the world, but the introduction of VAR this season has cast a cloud over the entire spectacle.
+The Premier League are understandably protective of their brand and it's following across the world, but the lack of progress and improvement since VAR was introduced has cast a cloud over the entire spectacle.
 However, at odds of 16/1 to be scrapped next term, few are holding their breath on VAR getting the boot.

 Stay In The Loop With Free Bets, Insider Tips & More!